FreeRide: Harvesting Bubbles in Pipeline Parallelism: Evaluation

 \subsubsection{Metrics.}

-We use the \emph{time increase} $\Delta{T}$ and \emph{cost savings} $S$ in Dollars due to side tasks as metrics.
+We use \emph{time increase} $I$ and \emph{cost savings} $S$ in Dollars due to side tasks as metrics.
 Time increase describes the performance overhead of co-locating side tasks with the main pipeline training workload.
-It is defined as $\Delta{T} = (T_{\rm withSideTasks}-T_{\rm noSideTask})/T_{\rm noSideTask}$, the ratio of extra time of pipeline training with side tasks, compared with the original DeepSpeed without any side tasks.
+It is the ratio of extra time of pipeline training with side tasks, compared with the original DeepSpeed without any side tasks, and lower time increase means lower overhead.
+It is defined as

 Cost savings describe the benefits of running side tasks.
-Since we cannot directly compare the throughput of different side tasks and the main pipeline training workload, we use their cost (dollars spent on GPUs) as a proxy.
+It is hard to directly measure the benefits of running side tasks for two reasons.
+First, the throughput of different size tasks and the main pipeline training workload cannot be directly compared.
+Second, the workloads of side tasks are typically deployed on GPUs of smaller scales, while pipeline training mostly uses flagship GPUs.
+To compare the value of side tasks and pipeline training that runs on different GPUs with different throughputs and to calculate the benefits, we use their costs (dollars spent on GPUs) as a proxy.
 First, we define the cost of pipeline training without side tasks as